FPittelkow/mono-pub/README.md

 # mono_tools
-mono_tools is a system to automate publishing and archiving at monointerferenz.
+mono_tools is a system for publishing and archiving at monointerferenz.

 ## Create/sync the virtual environment: